DynamiX: Large-Scale Dynamic Social Network Simulator

-Through interactive behaviors, core agents integrate tweet pages and personalized information streams to consider the dynamic evolution of social relationships.
-The adjustment of these social ties plays a pivotal role in shaping the evolution of attitudes and guiding subsequent behavioral decisions.
-By reflecting the continuous changes in social relationships, this process more accurately models the way in which evolving social structures influence individual and collective behaviors, thus providing a richer and more realistic representation of social dynamics.
+Through iterative interactions, core agents adapt to the dynamic evolution of social relationships, driven by messages received from their neighbors and personalized information streams.
+This continuous adjustments of social relationships emphasizes the role of dynamic social networks in shaping attitudes dynamics and collective behaviors, thus providing a richer and more realistic representation of societal evolution.